netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

+**Inter AS link**: A direct link between two external interfaces of two ASes.

+**Intra AS link**: A direct link between twi internal interfaces of a single AS.
+A direct link may contains serveral internal hops.

+**Link**: General term that refers to "inter AS links" and "intra AS links".

 **MAC**: Message Authentication Code.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is